American Exorcist

-American Exorcist is a 2018 independent horror film directed by Tony Trov and Johnny Zito and starring Bill Moseley and Falon Joslyn.
+American Exorcist is a 2018 American independent horror film directed by Tony Trov and Johnny Zito and starring Bill Moseley and Falon Joslyn.
 It was released in October 2018.

 Plot summary

 American Exorcist is about a paranormal investigator, trapped in a haunted high rise on Christmas Eve.
 She is horrified once confronted with the reality of the supernatural and risks life and limb to escape the stranded 11th floor.